 Military Retirement Pay

 The retired pay received for service on military active duty or the National Guard or Reserves, as well as pay received by a surviving spouse through the Survivor Benefit Plan (SBD), is exempt from Ohio income taxes.
-Beginning in taxable year 2013, taxpayers who receive retirement income related to uniformed service in the Commissioned Corps of the National Oceanic and Atmospheric Administration (NOAA) and the Commissioned Corps of the Public Health Service (PHS) are allowed a deduction for the entire amount of such pay to the extent it is included in federal adjusted gross income.
+Beginning in taxable year 2013, taxpayers who receive retirement income related to uniformed services in the Commissioned Corps of the National Oceanic and Atmospheric Administration (NOAA) and the Commissioned Corps of the Public Health Service (PHS) are allowed a deduction for the entire amount of such pay to the extent it is included in federal adjusted gross income.
 This deduction can be taken on Schedule A, of the Ohio IT 1040 after completing line 26 of Ohio Schedule A. These provisions are explained below:

 Retirement and Survivor Benefit Income